 Charles was the youngest child and only son of Charles V Bowles Sr and Maude "Lovey" (Estes) Bowles.
-Born in Atlanta, GA, he moved at a young age with his parents first to Highland Park, Michigan, and then to Chicago, Illinois, where he graduated from Hide Park Career Academy High School in 1940.
-He never married.
+Born in Atlanta, GA, he moved at a young age with his parents first to Highland Park, Michigan, then Chicago, Illinois, where he graduated from Hide Park Career Academy High School in 1940, and before enlistment, to St Louis, Missouri.
+He never married and produced no known issue.

 Charles served as the Radio Operator / 2nd Waist Gunner on the B-17G, #446140 'Miss Lace,' on 30 Nov 1944 when it encountered heavy flak over the target, the Brabag Synthetic Oil Plant just northeast of Zeitz, Germany.
 After a near explosion of flak, the plane lost its right wing and entered a vertical spiral while ablaze.
 It was at this point that Charles jumped from the plane to his death, or more probably, was sucked through the fuselage gash caused when the right wing sheared off the plane.
 He was the sole crew member whose remains were found within the municipality of Belgershain, Germany.
 The parachute strapped to his body had not been deployed.
 He wore his dog tags and a high school class ring engraved with his initials, "C V B."